arquillian/arquillian-extension-spring/arquillian-service-deployer-spring-2.5/README.md

 </web-app>
 ```

-When the VFSXmlWebApplicationContext need to be used with ContextLoaderListener then <context-param/> is used instead.
+When the VFSXmlWebApplicationContext need to be used with ContextLoaderListener then context param is used instead.

 ```
 <?xml version="1.0" encoding="UTF-8"?>